nbicocchi/nbicocchi/reading-list/README.md

 * Rapid Development: Taming Wild Software Schedules
 * Peopleware: Productive Projects and Teams

-### Mentality
-* Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency
-* Against Method
-* The Passionate Programmer: Creating a Remarkable Career in Software Development

 ### History
 * The Mythical Man-Month: Essays on Software Engineering
 * Computing Calamities: Lessons Learned from Products, Projects, and Companies That Failed